Thomas M. Gatch: Early positions

-In 1859, Thomas Gatch moved to Olympia, Washington, where he worked as the principal of Puget Sound Wesleyan Institute.
-The following year, he was appointed as president of Willamette University in Salem, where he served until 1865.
+In 1860, Gatch was named president of Willamette University in Salem, where he served until the end of the 1865-66 academic year.
 He returned to the position as president of the school, serving from 1870 until 1879.
 During this time Thomas Gatch then earned a Doctor of Philosophy in 1874 from Indiana Asbury University (now DePauw University).
 He also served as mayor of Salem from 1877 to 1878.